 10 Best Spots for Ice Fishing in Ontario

 Some anglers embrace the sport’s solitude while others relish the atmosphere of camaraderie a hut on a frozen lake has to offer.
-With an increase in millennials and families discovering this winter activity’s exhilaration, ice fishing is experiencing a rebirth of cool.

 If you haven’t tried it yet, what are you waiting for?
 Here are ten iconic Ontario destinations with outfitters and guides to whet your ice fishing appetite.

 The Lakes of Algoma Country

 Bordered by Lake Superior and Lake Huron and speckled with countless inland lakes and rivers, Algoma Country is a year-round playground for passionate anglers and delivers big on hard water action.

 Get the full experience from outfitted ice fishing to comfortable lakeside cabins at Wakomata Lake Cottages on Highway 129.
 Just north of Elliot Lake, Dunlop Lake Lodge will customize a guided trip on Dunlop Lake or one of the 30 surrounding lakes in the area, with everything you’ll need to reel in the big one, including shore lunch.